Why Microgreen Seed Density is Important

 Continue The Story

-So those are the reasons why microgreen seed density is important.
+So those are the reasons why microgreen seed density is essential.

 - 1. & 2.
-We want to produce the most nutritious microgreens possible while still getting the most out of our investment of time, resources, and money.
+We want to produce the most nutritious microgreens possible while getting the most out of our time, resources, and money investment.

-- 3. Remove the possibility of disease and die-off of our microgreens.
+- 3. Remove the possibility of disease and die-offs of our microgreens.

-To continue our story, when we searched for microgreen seeding density on the internet, we couldn't find detailed information.
+To continue our story, we couldn’t find detailed information when we searched for microgreen seeding density on the internet.

 So we decided to run tests ourselves.
 You can read more about how we found our ideal seeding densities in Calculating Microgreen Seed Density For Your Planting Trays.

-Instead of keeping the information to ourselves, we decided to start this website and the Home Microgreens Store.
+Instead of keeping the information to ourselves, we started this website and the Home Microgreens Store.

 If you use your own trays regardless of the size, the calculator in Microgreens Seed Calculator – Find the Perfect Seed Density will calculate the mass of microgreen seeds you need for the perfect seed density.

-Then visit the Home Microgreens Store and purchase your microgreens seeds by the ounce or larger sizes.
+Then visit the Home Microgreens Store and purchase your microgreens seeds by ounce or larger sizes.